Skip to main content

 Menu

-What excites me about this project is bringing together diverse partners to support historically underserved Indigenous coastal communities to own and operate wave buoys that they steward, assisted by ocean scientists, fostering a community of practice.
+What excites me is bringing partners together so Indigenous and coastal communities can own and operate wave buoys they steward, supported by ocean scientists and a community of practice.

 Dr. Jan Newton